Thomas Kinkade: In popular culture

 A self-produced movie about Kinkade, Thomas Kinkade's Christmas Cottage, was released on DVD in late November 2008.
 The semi-autobiographical story examines the motivation and inspiration behind his most popular painting, The Christmas Cottage.
-Jared Padalecki plays Kinkade and Marcia Gay Harden plays his mother.
+Jared Padalecki plays Kinkade and Marcia Gay Harden portrays his mother.
 Peter O'Toole plays young Kinkade's mentor, who tells him, "Paint the light, Thomas!
 Paint the light!."
+In "Mother", a fifth season episode of Veep, a HBO series, Selina Meyer discusses her mother, Mee-Maw, with her daughter, Catherine.
+Selina makes a disparaging comment about Mee-Maw, and Catherine asks: "Mom, why would you want to paint Mee-Maw in such a negative light?"
+Selina answers, "Oh, Catherine, Thomas-__-Kinkade couldn't paint Mee-Maw in a positive light!"

-Bob Odenkirk references Thomas Kinkade on his 2014 comedy album Amateur Hour.
-On the track "The Kids", Odenkirk includes Kinkade's paintings in a litany of things he encourages his children to appreciate when in reality he wants them to reject when they are older.
+Bob Odenkirk references Thomas Kinkade on his 2014 comedy album, Amateur Hour.
+On the track "The Kids", Odenkirk includes Kinkade's paintings in a litany of things he encourages his children to appreciate when in reality he wants them to reject them when they are older.
+In June 2012, a month after Kinkade's death, Bob Odenkirk's brother, Bill, wrote a poem, "Lights Out", in acknowledgement of his passing.

-In the 2017 movie, The House, with Will Ferrell and Amy Poehler, the suburban casino hides their safe behind a large Thomas Kinkade print.
+In 2025, the indie band Coma Cinema released the single "Thomas Kinkade's Grand Delusion" about the life and work of the artist.

 Personal life

-Kinkade married Nanette Willey in 1982, and the couple had four daughters: Merritt (b.
-1988), Chandler (b.
-1991), Winsor (b.
-1995) and Everett (b.
-1997), all named for famous artists.
-He and his wife had been separated for more than a year before his death in 2012.
+Kinkade and Nanette Willey married in 1982 and they had four daughters, all named for famous artists.
+Thomas Kinkade and his wife had been separated for more than a year before his death in 2012.

 Death and legacy

-Kinkade died in his Monte Sereno, California, home on April 6, 2012, at age 54.
+Kinkade died at his home in Monte Sereno, California in 2012, at age 54.
 He is buried at Madronia Cemetery in Saratoga, California.

-Kinkade's family said initially that he appeared to have died of natural causes.
-It was reported after an autopsy that he died of "acute intoxication" from alcohol and diazepam (Valium).
-In corroboration with the autopsy, according to Amy Pinto-Walsh, his girlfriend of 20 months, Kinkade had been at home drinking alcohol the night prior to his death.
-Pinto-Walsh stated that the artist "died in his sleep, very happy, in the house he built, with the paintings he loved, and the woman he loved.”".
+Kinkade's family initially said that he appeared to have died of natural causes.
+After an autopsy, it was announced that he died as a result of acute intoxication from alcohol and diazepam.
+In corroboration with the autopsy, according to Amy Pinto-Walsh, his girlfriend of 21 months, Kinkade had been at home drinking alcohol the night before his death.
+Pinto-Walsh said that the artist "died in his sleep, very happy, in the house he built, with the paintings he loved, and the woman he loved."
 After Kinkade's death, his wife sought a restraining order against his girlfriend to prevent her from publicly releasing information and photos with respect to Kinkade, his marriage, his business, and his personal behavior that "would be personally devastating" to Kinkade's wife.
-By the end of the year, in December 2012, Nanette Kinkade and Amy Pinto-Walsh announced they had reached a private agreement.
+By December 2012, Nanette Kinkade and Amy Pinto-Walsh announced they had reached a private agreement in the matter.